 - Take a short walk to Lonely Dell Ranch, the residence of the Mormon family who ran the pier, located right at the beginning of the other canyon in the area shaped by the Paria River.
 As we said in the article about Vermilion Cliffs, two very long trails inside the Paria Canyon also start from here, White House Trailhead and Buckskin Gulch Trailhead, but these are very long and tiring hikes, suitable for those who have a lot of time and the right gear to explore the area and sleep in the campground for several nights;

 - At the pier, you can take the Spencer Trail, a 2.2-mile trail that climbs up one side of the canyon and offers a splendid view of the river.
 The trail is dedicated in memory of Charles H. Spencer, the most famous gold digger in the area, who tried his luck in this part of the Colorado River in 1910;

 - From the pier, you can also walk to Lees Fort, a historical structure that stands as a reminder of the clashes in the late 19th century between Mormons and Navajo in the area.

 Where to Stay near Marble Canyon

 If you don’t feel like sleeping at the campground at Lees Ferry, the nearest city with the best selection of accommodations is Page.
-Find the best place to book an overnight stay by clicking on this link:
+Find the best place to book an overnight stay by reading our tips or clicking on this link: